This post may contain affiliate links. Please read our disclosure policy.

 can i freeze creamy chicken noodle soup?

-This soup is not ideal for freezing due to its dairy content.
-If you do choose to freeze it, keep in mind that the cream may separate a bit upon thawing.
+This soup is not ideal for freezing because of its dairy content.
+If you do choose to freeze it, keep in mind that the cream may separate a bit when you thaw it.

 Frequently asked questions